Codecademy/docs/content/sql/concepts/math-functions/terms/exp/exp.md

   - 'paths/analyze-data-with-sql'
 ---

 **`EXP()`** is a mathematical function in SQL that returns the value of _e_ raised to the power of a given number.
-Where _e_ is the base of natural logarithms, a mathematical constant equal to approximately 2.71828.
+Where _e_ is a mathematical constant equal to approximately 2.71828, which is the base used in the determination of natural logarithms.

 ## Syntax